Emergency cycle repairs

 This is not an uncommon problem - but if you regularly check your tyres for cuts and slits and check that your brake blocks do not foul the tyre you should be able to avoid becoming a victim.

-Remove the tyre and tube completely from the rim.
+- Remove the wheel from the frame

 (If the tube blew out, fit a new tube) - see below if you haven't a tube